Skip to main content

 Microsoft Security Copilot is primarily designed for security analysts and SOC teams.
 It is used to investigate and understand security incidents and attack patterns by summarising alerts, correlating signals, and answering analyst-driven questions across Microsoft security tools such as Defender, Entra, Sentinel, and Purview.
 Its core strength is accelerating investigation and response after an incident has occurred.

-Overe applies AI to support day-to-day Microsoft 365 security operations.
-It is designed for MSPs and IT administrators who are responsible for maintaining secure configuration and governance across one or many tenants, often without dedicated security analysts.
+Overe applies AI to support day-to-day Microsoft 365 security operations across prevention, detection, and response.
+It is designed for MSPs and IT administrators who are responsible for maintaining secure configuration, monitoring risk, and responding to security events across one or many tenants, often without dedicated security analysts.

 Prevention versus investigation